The Italians have given London a lot over the years: its name, a bridge over the Thames AND its first proper plumbing.

 Padella | London Bridge and Shoreditch

 The little sister of Trullo, this fresh, house-made pasta joint seems to have been trending since the day it opened.
-So much so in fact they recently cut the ribbon to an even bigger site in Shoreditch, and yet still you’re unlikely to escape without queuing.
-It’s definitely worth it though – plates of fettuccine with Cobble Lane cured Nduja, marscarpone and lemon.
-Or pappardelle with 8 hour beef shin ragu.
-Almost all of which are under a tenner.
+So much so in fact they recently cut the ribbon to an even bigger site, Padella Shoreditch, and yet still you’re unlikely to get in without queuing.
+It’s definitely worth it though – plates of fettuccine with Cobble Lane cured Nduja, marscarpone and lemon; pappardelle with 8 hour beef shin ragu; and a textbook tagliarini finished with pangrattato, and all eminently affordable.
 So if you’re happy to wait this really is the best way to enjoy primo pasta on a budget.
-READ MORE

 Legare | Tower Bridge